 In fact, Gruene is the less frenetic and more generally interesting part of New Braunfels.
 Like the other area locations on the Guadalupe and Comal rivers, Gruene in the summer is full of toob-rats and other water foul who come for leisurely floats on the slow-moving current.
 Fortunately, however, the local civic leaders have done a nice job of making the old town center a place where visitors of all ages can do or see interesting things for most of the year.
 Moreover, most of the activities have something to do with art, music, crafts, or food, and while some of what's there is standard fare for post-yuppie renovated 'oldtown' areas, it is also possible to eat really good food, hear really fine music, and see some genuinely talented artists' work.
 I have never been disappointed when I visited Gruene because I've always found something interesting to look at, or learned something new, or met an interesting person.
 Occasionally I also find something that just has to be taken home, like these:

-.
-This is held in addition to the annual October Clay Festival
+One event held in Gruene in 2009 was the September Metal Arts Festival.
+This was in addition to the annual October Clay Festival

 and the monthly 2-day Market Days

 .
 We visited Gruene on the first day of the event this year and as I expected, I saw some amazing art, made all the more interesting by the metal medium.
 This was not hanger-wire sculpture or welded-chain rural mailbox posts, this was art in every sense of the word, and although some of it was not appealing to me, it was all generally well crafted.
 A few pieces were astounding.

 The images below are just some of the items at the Metal Arts Fest.
 Click on them for larger images, or click on an Artist's name to visit his or her website.

 Chris Maxa (no link)